Eligibility For Financial Aid

 Disbursement of Funds

-The Financial Aid Office will disburse funds to be credited to student accounts no earlier than the first day of the term.
+The Financial Aid Office will disburse funds (Federal Student Aid and Alternative loans) to be credited to student accounts no earlier than the 11th day of the term.
+The earliest disbursement day for the Summer 2022 term is June 1st, September 21st for the Fall 2022 term, and January 25th for the Spring 2023 term.

-If you are eligible for a Pell Grant, and disbursement of the Grant and other Federal Student Aid funds would have created a Federal Student Aid credit balance 10 days before a term, you are entitled to a GSON Book voucher no later than 7 days into the term.
-You will receive information about this procedure sent to your College email address.
-If you choose to use the voucher as payment for your books and supplies, you have authorized GSON to use Financial Aid funds, and no written authorization is required.
-You must take the book voucher to the GSON Library where they will help you complete the form.
-The Library will then forward the form the to Business Office where a refund will be calculated if eligible.
-It is GSON’s intent that we have planned for all the procedural steps to take place that by the 7th day of the term the student has the refund check in hand, or ACH Direct Deposit in their bank account.
-You also have the right to opt-out of using this voucher.
+If you have federal student aid that creates a credit balance 10 days before a term, you are entitled to request an "early refund" from Goldfarb which will be processed as requests are received rather than waiting for normal refunding.
+Non-federal aid is not accounted for in this calculation.
+If eligible, you will receive information about this procedure via to your GSON email address.
+If you choose to request an early refund as payment for your books and supplies, you have authorized Goldfarb to use Financial Aid funds, and no written authorization is required.
+You must complete the "Textbooks & Supplies Estimation Form" and e-mail it to the Library ([email protected]).
+The Library will then forward the form to the Business Office where a refund will be processed if eligible.
+It is GSON’s intent that we have planned for all the procedural steps to take place that by the 7th day of the term the student has the refund check in hand, or ACH Direct Deposit in their bank account, but this is reliant upon you submitting your early refund request immediately upon receipt of notification that you are eligible.
+You also have the right to opt-out of requesting an early refund.
 If you choose to opt-out, you will need to wait until the Financial Aid credit balance reaches you under the normal refunding policy.

 Title IV Loan School Code of Conduct